~In Another Life~

 In the center of the raised platform was Aro.
 His hair was long and pitch black, and like the other two men, his skin was very pale, an almost chalky white.
 Unlike the other two men though, his face bore an almost perpetually excited smile.
 Isabella met his smile with a softening of her own chiseled frown.
 She didn't reciprocate his affection, but she had to admit he had always been generally good to her.

 From the first day she arrived in Volterra, half crazed and totally unable to interact with anyone on a social level, Aro was the one that was initially able to get through to her.
 He was patient, and fascinated by her story, which took a long time to coax out of her.
-They didn't exactly have a familial bond like he shared with Jane, but he was very fond of her.
+They didn't exactly have a familial bond like the one he shared with Jane and Alec, but he was very fond of her.
 Enough that he sponsored her and Eliza's admittance into the Coven, elevating them to the position of princesses.
 It afforded her some luxuries which Eliza liked, and rank above the rest of the guard which she didn't really care about, but the freedoms it allowed suited her mercurial nature.

 Isabella respectively removed her hood and gave a bow of respect to the three men.
 Her hair was a dark brown with the slightest bit of red in it, her skin also was pale but nearly as white as theirs, and her eyes were a deep dark red.